-An adult louse has 6 legs, is about the size of a sesame seed and is tan or grey in colour.
-A female louse is usually larger than a male louse and can lay up to 8 nits per day!
+An adult louse has 6 legs, is about the size of a grain of rice and has a tan or grey colour.
+A female louse is more often than not larger in size than a male louse and lay up to an incredible 8 nits daily!

 Only at this adult stage are lice considered infectious as they can lay eggs and breed.

 Lice cannot live in a mattress alone as they need a blood host as a food source.
 The longest they can go without a food supply is 2 days.

 This also applied to other everyday household items.
 So if you have questions such as:

 - How long can lice live on clothes?

 - How long can lice live on a hairbrush?